Rashmiranjan07/Music-player/README.md

 ## Usage 🚀
-1. Click "Connect to Spotify" to initialize API connection
+1. Click "Connect to Spotify" to initialize API connection.
-2. Search for songs using the search bar
+2. Search for songs using the search bar.
-3. Click any track to start playback
+3. Click any track to start playback.
-4. Use the embedded player controls
+4. Use the embedded player controls.

 ## Tech Stack 🔧
 - **Frontend**: HTML5, CSS3, JavaScript (ES6+)